 This restaurant is popular for its transparent dashi stock made only from kombu seaweed, bonito, salt, and sake.
 The umami of the ingredients is added to the simple and unassuming dashi, attracting visitors.
 It is also popular for having a wide variety of local sake that is perfect for both parties.

 Kanazawa Oden is a true gem of Japanese culinary heritage, with its rich history, unique flavors, and careful preparation.
-Whether you have a chance to visit Kanazawa or simply want to explore the wonders of Japanese cuisine, delving into the world of oden is a delightful journey.
-We hope this article has sparked your curiosity and inspired you to seek out the joys of this dish, creating memories and moments of culinary bliss along the way.
+If you ever get the opportunity to visit Kanazawa or if you simply have an interest in exploring the wonders of Japanese cuisine, immersing yourself in the world of oden is a truly delightful experience.
+We hope that this article has piqued your curiosity and motivated you to discover the pleasures of this dish, which will undoubtedly result in creating cherished memories and moments of culinary happiness along the way.

 You can check some Japanese dishes below that we know you would like to try too.